nidhaloff/igel/README.rst

 Quick Start
 ------------

-you can run this command to get instruction on how to use the model:
+you can run this command to get instructions:

 .. code-block:: console